peterigz/timelinefxlib/readme.md

 				uint32_t frame = uint32_t(p.image_frame);
 				//frame must be within the bounds of the animation assert(frame >= 0 && frame < e.properties.image->animation_frames);
-				//Cast the image->ptr to the appropriate type for the renderer to get at the animation frames.
+				//Cast the image->ptr to the appropriate type for the renderer to get at the
+				//animation frames.
 In this case it's an AnimationFrames struct which contains a list of indexes
 				//where to lookup each texture representing each frame of animation qulkan::AnimationFrames* af = static_cast<qulkan::AnimationFrames*>(e.properties.image->ptr);
 				//Get the image of the current frame of animation